roman-milk/roman-milk.github.io/taking-jasmine-walker.md

  Jasmine couldn't help but smile at the reality she was being seduced and dommed by her own words.
 "Yes, Mistress," she again agreed, although knowing holding back from orgasmic bliss was going to be a challenge, as it was much easier written than done.

  The waitress returned and Jasmine looked down.
 Dana slipped her finger out of Jasmine's cunt and took the bill allowing Jasmine's cunt scent to be noticed by the waitress.
-Report_Story #2